Finsaki/api-aggregator/README.md

 - To reduce amount of external API calls made, similar requests should be fetched from local cache instead. - DONE
 - External API data should be validated before attempting to save to cache database.
 - Id should be validated before making requests with it. (number, min, max)
-- Tests should be implemented by mocking the external API responses.
+- Tests should be implemented by mocking the external API responses. - PARTLY DONE (add validation tests)
 - GitHub actions should be set up for automated tests on changes. - DONE

 ## Initial ideas (can change)